giancake/CEN-6930/MY-REPORT.md

 # Research Question

-1-liner description of your request (or exploration)..
-Make it enthusiastically!
+1- Generate a prompt utilazin GenAI Prompint Engeneering Techniques

 ## Arguments

 #### What is already known about this topic

-* you could do {something} to achieve {some result}
+* Perform the requierement analysis to achieve the solution description.
 * the challenges of {doing something}
 * the possibility of {doing something else}
 * ...